How to Create Automatic Rolling Months in Excel – 3 Methods

 =IF(MONTH(B5)+1>12,MOD(MONTH(B5)+1,12),MONTH(B5)+1)

-It checks if the month of cell B5 plus 1 is greater than 12.
-If the value is greater than 12, the function would divide the month number of cell B5 plus 1 by 12 and would return the remainder as a result.
-Otherwise, it would return the month number of cell B5 plus 1 as a result.
+It checks if the month in B5 plus 1 is greater than 12.
+If this is TRUE, the function divides the month number plus 1 by 12 and returns the remainder.
+Otherwise, it returns the month number in B5 plus 1.

 Result: 6.